b9org/b9/docs/BuildARuntime.md

 }
 ```

+`GlobalTypes` defines the various types we will be using in the base9 compiler.
+To start, we define a couple of common pointer-to-integer types, as well as a `StackElement` and `StackElementPtr` types.
+These types correspond to the types we've been using in C++.
+The last type we define, "b9::OperandStack", recreates the type information for the [OperandStack class], in the type dictionary.
+This gives JitBuilder expressions the ability to access fields inside the OperandStack.
+To create this struct type, we have to define the type and offset of each field.

+[OperandStack class]: #the-operandstack

+We've covered the `MethodBuilder` constructor, now we'll introduce `BytecodeBuilder`.
+Each `BytecodeBuilder` corresponds to one bytecode in the method.
+Each bytecode has an index associated with it, and from the index you can figure out the instruction, which bytecodes come next, which bytecodes come before it.
+Essentially, you can understand its position in the method.

+TODO RWY: What is a bytecode builder

-Now that we've covered the `MethodBuilder` constructor, lets take a look in [b9/src/MethodBuilder.cpp].
+Lets take a look in [b9/src/MethodBuilder.cpp].
 Scroll down to the `generateILForBytecode` function:

 [b9/src/MethodBuilder.cpp]: https://github.com/b9org/b9/blob/master/b9/src/MethodBuilder.cpp